Salamanca, New York: Casino revenues

 The Seneca Nation opened a gambling casino in Salamanca in May 2004.
 About 1,000 new jobs were created by the casino operation, resulting in a housing shortage in the small town as new workers entered the city.
 Under the arrangement with the state, a 25% share of the casino's revenue goes to the city and county, which they can use for needed projects.
 Revenues for the city increased dramatically (see above).

 Significant change did not quickly take place in the city, with new construction in only a few select areas.
 Main Street and US Route 219 (which runs through the city) remain largely untouched.
 Redevelopment was delayed when the Nation stopped casino payments in late 2010, in a dispute with the state over its opening racinos elsewhere in the state; payments were resumed in 2013.
 The state provided the city with emergency funds to help support it until the dispute was settled.
 The Senecas again announced it would halt payments to the state in 2017, stating that a clause in the gaming compact had expired and its obligation to continue paying the state was no longer in effect.
 The Seneca Nation and the state of New York agreed to a settlement in January 2022, with the Senecas agreeing to pay the money owed, ahead of negotiations for a renewal of the compact in 2023.

 Because of the contentious relations between Seneca and non-Seneca residents, columnist Selena Zito described Salamanca as a "failed American city" in 2011, in a column that soon drew the rebuke of city officials.

 Economy

 Retail shops include several Seneca-owned cigarette, tobacco, coffee shops, and gas stations; there are several empty storefronts, especially in the city's central business district on and near Main Street.
 The Seneca Nation has made efforts to diversify, establishing a tribal holding company in 2009 and an economic development corporation in 2011.
 In 2021, many of the city's vacant buildings and former smoke shops were converted into cannabis dispensaries, leading to a glut of retailers for the recently legalized product.

 The city's only shopping mall, Salamanca Mall, hosts a regional hardware chain, a local antique shop, and a small taqueria called "Rock'n Taco".
 Three hotels operate in the city.

 A number of industrial factories, among them McHone Industries (a metal fabricating company) and Salamanca Lumber, operate in the center part of the city.

+Education

+The Salamanca school district educates 1,440 students, 427 between pre-kindergarten and 3rd grade, 399 between the 4th and 7th grades, and 477 between 8th through 12th.
+In July 2026, the school district faced criticism after announcing the implementation of an AI based robotic teacher.
+Part of the controversy was prompted by the manufacturer Realbotix, due to its ownership of Abyss Creation, manufacturer of the RealDoll brand of sex dolls.
+Realbotix states that "no employees, technology, or facilities" are shared between their education division and RealDoll.